Jlebours/VeriteTerrain_Editor/README.md

   All this to be able to launch it from your project, difficulty that we don't have for the python extractor.
 * Then you can launch the application.
 Once the url is specified, you will then launch the chosen extractor.
   You will find the extracted tables in the list in the interface.
-* Once a table is selected in the list, it will be displayed as a tableView that you can modify in it.
+* Once a table is selected in the list, it will be displayed as a tableView that you can modify.

 ## Technologies